Summer Student Research Program

-Schulich Dentistry Research Opportunity Program (SDROP) provides an opportunity for students enrolled in the DDS program to contribute to clinical and basic science research.
-Each year, a limited number of studentships are awarded by competition.
+Schulich Dentistry Research Opportunity Program (SDROP) provides an opportunity for students already enrolled in Schulich Dentistry's DDS program to contribute to clinical and basic science research.
+Each year, a limited number of studentships are awarded by competition for the upcoming summer.

 The goals of this program are … 1) to promote student participation in oral health research, 2) to provide students with opportunities to meet their peers and present their research at national and internal meetings, 3) to contribute to publications in peer-reviewed journals, and 4) to encourage students to consider careers in oral health research.
 There are many bright and experienced students in Dentistry that would be an asset to research at Schulich.

 Total stipend: 12-week period - $5,000